Completing an universal $m$-gonal form with a closing unary piece: Main Theorem

-In Lemma \ref{mml}, for each $(a_1,a_2,a_3)$ in (\ref{3}), we assign $a\in \N$ for which for any $m$-gonal form $F_m(\mathbf x)$ which has its first three coefficients as $(a_1,a_2,a_3)$ and represents every positive integer up to $m-4$, is universal to yield the Theorem \ref{main thm}.
+In Lemma \ref{mml}, for each $(a_1,a_2,a_3)$ in (\ref{3}), we assign $a\in \N$ for which for any $m$-gonal form $F_m(\mathbf x)$ which has its first three coefficients as $(a_1,a_2,a_3)$ and represents every positive integer up to $m-4$, is universal to yield Theorem \ref{main thm} (1) for $m \ge 12$.

 1em

 \begin{lem} Let an $m$-gonal form $F_m(\mathbf x)=a_1P_m(x_1)+\cdots +a_nP_m(x_n)$ with $a_1 \le \cdots \le a_n$ represents every positive integer up to $m-4$.

 $(1)$ When $(a_1,a_2,a_3)=(1,1,1)$, with $m \ge 8$ is universal.